polterguy/hyper-ide/helpers/help-files/03 - Micro/02 - The grid system.md

 The above will give you 20% _"spacing"_ to the left of your first column.
 You can however of course add up the offset selectors, also in other columns besides your first columns.

+### Showing overflown content

+Every now and then, you will end up in a position where regardless of how much you try to responsively render your pages, there will still be a need for horizontal scrolling, regardless of how ugly this is.
+For such needs, you can explicitly force one of your `col` elements to show its content, to avoid _"clipping"_, by adding the `grow` CSS class to it.

 ### Responsive rendering